- Learn how to develop an end-to-end model for Automatic Music Generation

 Music is an Art and a Universal language.

 I define music as a collection of tones of different frequencies.
-So, Automatic Music Generation is a process of composing a short piece of music with minimum human intervention.
+So, the Automatic Music Generation is a process of composing a short piece of music with minimum human intervention.

 What could be the simplest form of generating music?

 It all started by randomly selecting sounds and combining them to form a piece of music.
 In 1787, Mozart proposed a Dice Game for these random sound selections.
 He composed nearly 272 tones manually!
 Then, he selected a tone based on the sum of 2 dice.

 Another interesting idea was to make use of musical grammar to generate music.